-- Develop culturally competent and culturally humble research and service approaches aimed at building trust with historically underrepresented populations. - Increase the diversity of the scientific and service research workforce, including autistic researchers and researchers from underrepresented groups. - Include individuals and family members from underrepresented groups in the planning and conduct of autism research studies. - Include racially, ethnically, and culturally diverse autistic individuals and family members, and individuals from other underserved communities, in autism service and policy development activities. - Develop appropriate trainings and supports/services for providers and caregivers in underserved communities. - Support research on disparities and underserved or intersectional populations within the autism community.
+- Develop culturally competent and culturally humble research and service approaches aimed at building trust with historically underrepresented populations. - Promote the inclusion of diverse research participants and researchers, including autistic researchers. - Develop appropriate trainings for providers and caregivers in underserved communities.

+Support research on disparities and underserved or intersectional populations within the autism community.